alvwjya/WADS-Final-Project/README.md

 npm install
 npm start
 ```
+The server will run at port `4000`.
+To check if you sucessfuly connect with MongoDB, make sure it output `Server is running on port:  4000` to the terminal.
 You can change the port of the server by go to `app.js` and change
 ```
 const port = process.env.PORT || <YOUR PORT>
 ```